Health and Wellness Resources for CCBA Members

 Stephanie Abbott is the Communications Manager for the Clark County Bar Association.

-This article was originally published in the “Five Things” issue of Communiqué, the official publication of the Clark County Bar Association, (January 2020).
+Portions of this article were originally published in the “Mental Health” issue of Communiqué, the official publication of the Clark County Bar Association, (June/July 2020).
+Portions have been added after the original publication.